View Ernie Purvis's Notice on blackpoolgazette.co.uk and share memories

 |

-PURVIS ERNIE Former employee at Norweb.
+Former employee at Norweb.
 Passed away peacefully at home with his loving family by his side on Wednesday 4th December 2019.
-Aged 90 years.

 Beloved husband of Edna.